Learn How To Trade Options Like A Pro!

 Nowadays, we have so many tools freely available on the internet, and you don’t need to calculate them manually.
 In fact, NSE itself is providing Implied Volatility value in its option chain on the website.

-IV in option chain?
+IV in the option chain?

 As I have said earlier, nowadays, mostly free tools provide the value of IV (Implied Volatility).
 The most commonly used platform for option chain is NSE Option Chain.
-In the below screenshot I have marked the IV column for both Calls and Puts.
+In the below screenshot, I have marked the IV column for both Calls and Puts.

 I hope till now, you have understood what is Implied volatility and how you can calculate the value of Implied volatility (IV).
-In the next section, I will tell you how you can use this IV (Implied Volatility) to select a high probability trade with a good risk: reward ratio.
+In the next section, I will tell you how you can use this IV (Implied Volatility) to select a high-probability trade with a good risk: reward ratio.

 How to use IV in your trading decisions?

 The simple rule of trading is: Buy when the price is low and sell when the price is high.
 Here the price is option premium.
+This means: buy an option when the premium is low and sell when the premium is high.
+But how will you know when the premium is low and when the premium is high?

 This Implied volatility (IV) will give you the answer for this.
 When IV is high that means option premiums are high and a good time to sell.
 Similarly, when IV is low that means option premiums are cheap and this is a good time to buy the options.